 Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the consolidated financial statements.
 These procedures included testing the effectiveness of controls relating to the revenue recognition process, including controls over the initiation, billing and recording of new and recurring subscriptions and the related subscription revenue.
-These procedures also included, among others (i) testing revenue transactions on a sample basis by tracing revenue transactions to source documents, including customer contracts, orders, invoices, and cash receipts, where applicable; (ii) testing the completeness and accuracy of data provided by management; (iii) testing management's reconciliation of invoices to cash received; and (iv) recalculating the deferred revenue balance.
+These procedures also included, among others, (i) testing revenue transactions on a sample basis by tracing revenue transactions to source documents, including customer contracts, orders, invoices, and cash receipts, where applicable; (ii) testing management's reconciliation of invoices to cash received; and (iii) recalculating the deferred revenue balance.

-/s/ PricewaterhouseCoopers LLP San Francisco, California March 24, 2022
+/s/ PricewaterhouseCoopers LLP San Francisco, California March 24, 2023